Friend or Foe (film): Plot

 During the Second World War, two young boys, played by John Holmes and Mark Luxford, are evacuated from London to the countryside by train.
 Arriving in an unfamiliar village, they are taken in by a kindly dairy farmer, and soon become familiar with country life.
 Between lending a hand on the farm and attending the one-classroom village school, they spend their days exploring the fields and woods of the area, and thoroughly enjoying themselves.
 Then one night, there is a bombing raid near the village and the boys witness a German bomber come down.
 They try to tell the locals, but a search finds no evidence of a downed plane, and the boys are in trouble for wasting the police and the armed services’ time (the plane had actually come down in a pond and sunk out of sight).

 The boys encounter two German airmen hiding in the woods who are the only ones to have survived the crash.
 One of them saves one of the boys from drowning in the pond.
 The airmen both speak English and let the boys go, but ask them not to tell.
 The boys have a crisis of conscience as a result, but eventually decide to protect the Germans.
 When one of the airmen injures himself, he lets the boys 'capture' him, as he needs medical attention.
 The boys then become local heroes.
 The second German is later captured.
 The boys' foster family realise what happened, but are understanding of the situation.

 Reception

 Critical reception for Friend or Foe was positive.
 Variety rated the film favorably, writing "It's more evidence that the Children's Film Foundation is presently moving toward front position in this difficult genre on the world scene."

+Sight and Sound reported the film Has done very well and will soon be in profit."